stijn-dejongh/lovecraft_public_domain/raw_converts/gm.md

 was very dark, for the trees were grotesquely huge and luxuriant, and incredibly numerous.
 Their giant trunks were of a horrible green which blended weirdly with the narrow green tract whereon I stood.
-At some distance away, on either side of me, the strange forest extended down to the water&rsquo;s edge; obliterating the shore line and completely hemming in the narrow tract.
+At some distance away, on either side of me, the strange forest extended down to the water's edge; obliterating the shore line and completely hemming in the narrow tract.
 Some of the trees, I observed, stood in the water itself; as though impatient of any barrier to their progress.